Bedroom Farce: World Premiere Reviews

 Alan's Latest The Funniest Yet (by David Jeffels)

-"Alan Ayckbourn, Playwright of the Year, has taken a look into typical marital bedrooms far his latest work,
+"Alan Ayckbourn, Playwright of the Year, has taken a look into typical marital bedrooms far his latest work, Bedroom Farce, which is having its premiere at Scarborough's Library Theatre this week.

 London Theatre impresarios, have already shown considerable interest in the play and it is likely to be bought for presentation in the West End within the next few weeks.**